0xABAD/glTools/README.md

 * glt/window.hpp - Windowing using GLFW3.
 A wrapper class Window
 class is defined to give programs a more modern C++ feel (e.g. the ability to use lambdas for callbacks).
+Including this file also includes GLFW3/glfw3.h for its defined macro constants.

 * glt/geometry.hpp - Functions for creating simple geometry to
 get something up and running quickly.
 Only planes and boxes are